AAUW B-C STEM Activities

 Ballwin-Chesterfield Branch Research and Projects Grant

 In 1998 the Ballwin-Chesterfield branch began the process for establishing an AAUW grant.
 Through generous individual donations and proceeds from Dollars for Scholars the grant reached the completion level of $35,000 in late 2004.
 This grant, the Ballwin-Chesterfield (MO) Branch Research and Projects Grant (#4112), has sponsored Community Action Grants for several worthy projects.
-Please CLICK HERE to see a list of our Grant recipients, and to learn more about each one.
 In true branch tradition, without missing a beat, we started a new grant to commemorate the branch’s 25th anniversary “the Ballwin-Chesterfield (MO) Branch Silver Research and Projects Grant (#4286).”
-This grant has just been fully funded (see below) in February 2012.
+This grant was fully funded (see below) in February 2012.

 Cause To Celebrate!
 Completion Of The Silver Anniversary Grant!